 Tasmanian Walking Company has contributed over $2.5 million over the past 5 years to the Tasmanian Parks & Wildlife Service to further their role in conserving the State's natural and cultural heritage while providing for sustainable use and economic opportunities for the Tasmanian community.

 Tasmanian Walking Company’s support of The Raptor Refuge helps provide care and rehabilitation for sick and injured raptors and awareness of the plight of raptors in Australia.

 With a shared philosophy toward education and environmental protection, our partnership with Raptor Refuge extends to our guide training programs providing a valuable resource to help further our knowledge and share these stories with our guests.

 Tasmanian Parks & Wildlife Service Discovery Ranger Program

 The Discovery Ranger Program encourages local understanding and advocacy of conservation sites by hosting public events and interactions on sustainability, leave no trace principles and providing information on weeds, seeds and shorebird protection.
 This Tasmanian Walking Company and the Tasmanian Parks and Wildlife Service partnership was formed to offer these education services and fund ranger salaries in national parks and conservation areas.

 Two annual community events are also held at our Bay of Fires Lodge to build greater community engagement and connection with Tasmania’s natural and cultural values.

 The Tasmanian Devil is the world’s largest surviving marsupial carnivore, and it is only found in the wild in Tasmania.
-The Program was established in 2003 to ensure the survival of an ecologically functioning population of Tasmanian devils in the wild.
-If the Tasmanian devil were to be lost to the wild, at least 70 other species could be put at risk.
+If an ecologically functioning population of Tasmanian devils were to be lost to the wild, at least 70 other species could be put at risk.